TRINITY DEBT MANAGEMENT LOAN COUNSELING

 You can choose to make higher payments if you can afford it while you are in an IDR plan.
 You might want to do this to try to pay off the principal sooner.
 You should tell your servicer in writing, along with the loan payment, that you want the extra money to be applied to the loan principal.
 Be sure to follow up to make sure that the payment was applied properly.
 Payments under these plans can be very low, sometimes zero.
 This means that it will usually take more time to pay off your loans, but this is better than going into default and facing the government’s powerful collection tools.

-What is the payment amount?
 The payment amount is determined based on adjusted gross income.
 Payments are capped at 10% of discretionary income.
 (This is defined as adjusted gross income above 150% of the relevant poverty level income divided by 12).
 You must renew eligibility every year.
 Under this plan, there is no limit (or cap) on the monthly payment.
 This means that higher income borrowers could end up with payments even higher than the standard ten-year plan.
 Borrowers can always switch to a different plan if they prefer.

-How does the formula work for married borrowers?
 Your spouse’s income is included in calculating monthly payments even if you file separate tax returns.
 However, a borrower may request that only his/her income be included if the borrower certifies that she/he is separated from his/her spouse or is unable to reasonably access the spouse’s income information.
 (See Section 4 of the IDR application and recertification form).

-Is there loan forgiveness?
 Yes, twenty years for borrowers with loans for undergraduate studies, and 25 years for borrowers with loans for graduate studies.
 This canceled amount will be taxed as income.
 However, you may not have to pay taxes even if the forgiven amount is considered taxable income.
 For example, you may be able to claim insolvency status using I.R.S.
 Form 982.
-It is a good idea to consult a tax professional for more information.
+It is a good idea to consult a tax professional for more information. documentation, and by making any required REPAYE payments that were owed during the time you were on the alternative payment plan.

 IBR is available for both FFEL and Direct Loan borrowers.
 IBR will generally be less favorable for borrowers than REPAYE or PAYE.
 However, it is the only income-driven repayment plan available to FFEL borrowers.
 If you have a FFEL loan and want an income-driven plan other than IBR, you will have to consolidate your loans into the Direct Loan program, and then choose between the range of Direct Loan IDR plans.